 In a program to reduce criminal justice involvement, participants received mentoring, case management, subsidized internships, and the opportunity to earn a high school credential.
 The program reduced the arrest rate for felonies and violent crimes but did not affect overall rates of arrest or incarceration, educational or training certification, or employment.

-The Center for Applied Behavioral Science (CABS) at MDRC is excited to launch the Applied Behavioral Coalition (ABC) project, which partners with nonprofit organizations that serve vulnerable and at-risk populations in the United States.
-ABC’s goal is to build each...
+The Center for Applied Behavioral Science ( CABS ) at MDRC is excited to launch the Applied Behavioral Coalition ( ABC ) project, which partners with nonprofit organizations that serve vulnerable and at-risk populations in the United States.
+ABC ’s goal is to build each organization’s foundation in behavioral science and human-centered design principles.
+Leaders, staff...

 Implementing Individual Placement and Support in a Workforce Setting